Profile of Mariko Watabe

 Mariko Watabe

-Born and trained in Japan, Mariko Watabe is one of the foremost experts in theatrical Kabuki style music and dance.
-She is an accredited master & teacher in many fields playing traditional Japanese shamisen, voice, hayashi (hand drums, taiko, etc.) and dance.
-Mariko Watabe currently resides in Los Angeles, CA.
+Born and trained in Japan, Mariko Watabe stands as one of the foremost experts in theatrical Kabuki style music and dance in the United States.
+As an accredited master and teacher, she holds prestigious credentials across multiple traditional Japanese performing arts including shamisen, vocal performance, hayashi (hand drums, taiko), and dance.

-She performs with her students and does collaborations with fellow Nagauta, Yamatogaku musicians as well.
-She makes frequent trips to Japan for additional training and performances.
+Mariko regularly performs alongside her students and collaborates with fellow Nagauta and Yamatogaku musicians.
+She continues her artistic development through frequent trips to Japan for advanced training and performances.

 Yamatogaku – Yamato Kyosho 大和杏笙